Seeing the waves of Nazaré had been on my Portuguese bucket list for a while. I expected it to be an amazing sight.

 When to see the waves of Nazaré

 The season runs from October to March and the big waves can potentially hit multiple times during this period; on average there are 1 to 6 days of big waves per month.
 Your best chances for seeing the waves of Nazaré are in November and December.
-When the waves are predicted to be really huge, that’s when the Committee announces the Challenge.
+When people predict the waves to be really huge, that’s when the Committee announces the Challenge.
 This typically happens a few days in advance – it may even happen more than once per season but generally it takes place once per year.
 You can check this helpful website for current predictions of dates with big waves, forecast and a live webcam.
-The World Surf League website publishes the announcement of the Challenge whenever it is made.
+The World Surf League website publishes the announcement of the Challenge.

 The best spot to watch the waves of Nazaré